 We have many questions about What, How, and when to study abroad and make assumptions about it as well.
 No one ever said that studying abroad will be easy, it’s just about challenging yourself with unfamiliar situations.

 Studying in another country opens up new opportunities and gives us a different perspective on life.
 There have been many misconceptions about studying abroad which have discouraged students in the past, but we should always explore our options.
 It is about the experience we get by taking classes, making new friends, learning about new cultures visiting significant sites, learning new languages, and trying new cuisines.

 So, let’s discuss here a few myths about studying abroad and facts related to them:

 Fact: – This is the most common misconception about studying abroad.
 The total cost of studying abroad varies depending on the ranking of the institution, duration of the course, and other miscellaneous expenses which include the mode of transport to travel to the university [if the campus accommodation is not provided], the type of accommodation and food expense [if living on campus then].

 As a result, universities provide scholarships to international students so that they can apply for admission without being burdened with the tuition fees expense.
 All this can be pre-planned by checking the university websites and attending virtual webinars organized by the universities for better understanding.
 There are a lot of scholarships, and fee waivers available depending on the students’ potential.
 Many take loans to study and treat them as an investment for the future.

 Myth – Native language is mandatory.

-Fact: – Language can never be a barrier for studying abroad but will always be an advantage to communicate with local people.
-Most of the universities in the world offer English taught programmes.
+Fact: – Language can never be a barrier to studying abroad but will always be an advantage to communicate with local people.
+Most of the universities in the world offer English-taught programs.
 They also provide us with language classes for which we can enroll and benefit.

 Myth – Difficult to get a job.